programmerjake/libre-soc-wiki/simple_v_extension/sv_prefix_proposal.rst

 Or, does it not matter that VL only goes up to 31 on a CSRRWI, and that it only goes to a max of 63 rather than 64?

+Answer:

+I think supporting SETVL where VL would be set to 0 should be done. that way, the branch can be put after SETVL, allowing SETVL to execute earlier giving more time for VL to propagate (preventing stalling) to the instruction decoder.
+I have no problem with having 0 stored to VL via CSRW resulting in VL=64 (or whatever maximum value is supported in hardware).

+One related idea would to support VL > XLEN but to only allow unpredicated instructions when VL > XLEN.
+This would allow later implementing register pairs/triplets/etc. as predicates as an extension.

 --

 Should these questions be moved to Discussion subpage

+Answer:

+probably, I'll let Luke do that if desired.

 --

 Is MV.X good enough a substitute for swizzle?

+Answer:

+no, since the swizzle instruction specifies in the opcode which elements are used and where they go, so it can run much faster since the execution engine doesn't need to pessimize.
+Additionally, swizzles almost always have constant element selectors.
+MV.X is meant more as a last-resort instruction that is better than load/store, but worse than everything else.

 --